Exercise - Clean up your Azure DevOps environment

 Option 1: Disable the pipeline

-Disable the pipeline so that it doesn't process build requests.
+This option disables the pipeline so that it doesn't process further build requests.
 You can re-enable the build pipeline later if you want to.
-Choose this option if you want to keep your DevOps project and your build pipeline for future reference.
+Select this option if you want to keep your Azure DevOps project and your build pipeline for future reference.

 To disable the pipeline: